LibreLens/lens/README.md

 - The propritary version [requires LensID](https://github.com/lensapp/lens/issues/5444) and your agreement to their Terms of Service.
 This open source build is MIT licensed and allows you to do with it whatever you want.
 - The propritary version adds additional features that you may want to have, especially if collaborating with a team.
 This open source build does only include the features that are not also included in this repository.
-- The proprietary version follows a subscription model that allows Mirantis to support your in your exact needs.
-This open source build provides you with a tool and that's all.
+- The proprietary version follows a subscription model that allows Mirantis to support your exact needs.
+This open source build provides you with a tool and that's it.
 No business support, no cost, no terms of service.

 # Disclaimer